Multi-orbit cyclic subspace codes and linear sets: A geometric interpretation of cyclic subspace codes

-In this section we present a geometric interpretation of the Sidon property that will give a bound on the number of subspaces that a multi-Sidon space can have.
-As we will see, this will also yield to new bounds on cyclic subspace codes.
-To this aim we first recall some linear set's theory.
+In this section we present a geometric interpretation of the Sidon property via linear sets that will give a bound on the number of orbits of a multi-orbit cyclic subspace code.